ase1997/Network-Analysis-with-Dijkstra-s/README.md

 ## Type: Academic Individual Project

 ## Project Description
-UNCC ECE 4187 (Data Communication and Networking II) Software Project
+UNCC ECGR 4187 (Data Communication and Networking II) Software Project
   - Implement Dijkstra’s algorithm to analyze and evaluate the adaptive link costs and the effect of adaptation rate regarding the stability and the performance of any network

 ## Dependencies: